stonebranch-marketplace/ut-sap-import-calendar-csv/README.md

-# ut-ms-reportingservices
+# ut-sap-import-calendar-csv
-This Universal Task is based on the SQL Server Reporting Services RS.EXE utility.
-The here described Universal Task calls a script to deploy a report on the Reporting Services Webserver.

 # Abstract:
-This Universal Task allows to execute an MS SSIS Package using the “dtexec” utility which comes with the Microsoft SQLSERVER installation
+This Universal Task allows to mass import SAP calendar into Universal Automation Center.
+The SAP calendar to import are first extracted from SAP using an SAP Function module and then loaded to the Universal Controller via the Rest API.
+After the import the SAP calendar are available as Universal Automation Center Calendar with custom days for holidays and business days.

 # 1	Disclaimer
 No support and no warranty are provided by Stonebranch GmbH for this document and the related Universal Task.
 The use of this document